 Liberty J. Weyandt is a Partner and Chair of the Family Law Practice Group at The Lynch Law Group.
-She concentrates her practice on family matters including divorce, equitable distribution, support, child custody, and prenuptial and postnuptial agreements.
-Liberty has more than 19 years of experience litigating various family matters in several Pennsylvania counties, including Allegheny and Butler counties.
+Liberty has more than 22 years of experience litigating divorce, equitable distribution, custody, and support matters throughout several Pennsylvania counties, including Allegheny, Beaver, Butler, Washington, and Westmoreland counties.

 In addition to extensive, traditional litigation experience, she is also a trained Collaborative Law attorney and Mediator with over fifteen years of experience in alternative dispute resolution techniques.
 When possible, she is passionate about helping families in transition resolve disputes respectfully, without going to Court, and with creative customization to each client’s individual interests and goals.

-Liberty’s collaborative practice is not limited to family matters, as probate and employment matters can also be handled collaboratively.
-She has significant experience assisting clients with estate planning and probate, as well as employment matters.
+In addition to family law, Liberty has significant experience assisting clients with estate planning and probate, as well as employment-related matters.

-Liberty is a founding member of “The Collaborative Law Association of Southwestern Pennsylvania (CLASP), where she currently serves as the Civil Committee Vice-Chair.
-She is also a member of the Allegheny County Bar Association and has served as Chair of the Collaborative Committee.
-Liberty has been recognized for exceptional service and professional achievement by Best Lawyers in America, Pennsylvania Super Lawyers, and Martindale-Hubbell.
+Liberty is a founding member of “The Collaborative Law Association of Southwestern Pennsylvania (CLASP)” and a member of the International Academy of Collaborative Professionals (IACP).
+She is also a member of the Allegheny County & Butler Bar Associations and frequently speaks on various family law and estate planning topics.
+Liberty has been repeatedly recognized for exceptional service and professional achievement by Best Lawyers in America, Pennsylvania Super Lawyers, and Martindale-Hubbell.

 Liberty resides in Hampton Township with her family, where she is actively involved in the community.
-She is a current Board Member of Treasure House Fashions and is the President of the Hampton Band Alumni Association, which she created as a non-profit in 2017.
+She is a current Board Member of the Hampton Band Association and is the President of the Hampton Band Alumni Association, which she created as a non-profit in 2017.
 She also contributes as a volunteer with various children and youth ministries at St. Paul’s United Methodist Church, where she served for many years as a lay-leader and as Secretary of Church Council.